nicolasdespres/respect/README.md

 * Standard [json-schema.org](http://json-schema.org/) specification generator.
 * Validator for JSON document or the like.
 * Contextual validation error.
-* Document sanitizer: turn plain string and integer values into real objects.
+* Object sanitizer: turn plain string and integer values into real objects.
 * Extensible API to add your custom validator and sanitizer.
 * Extensible macro definition system to factor you schema definition code.